What is CRIM?

 What happens when there is an exempt residence and the owner dies or does not live there?

 It is important to note that even if a residence has already been approved for a CRIM exemption, the CRIM exemption expires retroactively. expires is not exempted when the owner dies.
 The same applies when the owner ceases to have the property as a principal residence.
-This means that at the time the property is transferred to the heirs, the CRIM will retroactively collect any amount due.
-Such debt will be for the years prior to death (in the case of inheritance) or the move (in the case of sale and purchase) and will include interest and penalties.
-It is therefore very important that the Transfer of Inheritance process be initiated as soon as possible.
-We at Abogado Notario Online will take care of all this.
+This means that when the property is transferred to the heirs or the new owner, the CRIM will collect any amount owed. retroactively any amount owed.
+This debt will be for the years prior to death (in the case of inheritance) or the move (in the case of sale and purchase) and will include interest and penalties.
+It is therefore very important that, in cases of inheritance, the Transfer of Inheritance is initiated as soon as possible.
+At Abogado Notario Online we can take care of these legal formalities.

 How can I make sure my primary residence is exempt?

-For the principal residence exemption to be applicable, the homeowner must have signed a Tax Exemption Application.
-Such an application is normally submitted to the CRIM at the time of a sale, particularly when the sale is made through a mortgage.
-In other words, it is customary for the financial institution to submit the application to the CRIM.
-However, in those transactions without a mortgage, it is the owner's responsibility to verify that the exemption has been filed.
-Sometimes, if the application was never filed, we can prepare a Retroactive Waiver Application.
-For insurance purposes, if you want to know if you have a tax exemption, we can process the Certification of Value indicated above.
+In order for the principal residence exemption to apply, it is necessary for the owner to have signed an Application for Tax Exemption.
+Such an application is normally submitted to the CRIM at the time of a sale, particularly when it is made by means of a mortgage.
+That is, the custom is that the financial institution is responsible for submitting the application to the CRIM.
+However, in those transactions without a mortgage, it is the owner's responsibility to verify that the exoneration has been submitted.

 What should I do if I buy a second property?

-In the event that you purchase a second property, which you will not use as your primary residence, you will need to submit a Change of Ownership Application.
-This will allow CRIM to make the appropriate calculations on your property tax liability.
+In case you acquire a second property, which you will not use as your main residence, it is necessary to file a Change of Ownership Application.
+In this way, the CRIM will be able to calculate your property tax liability.

 Remember that the exemption referred to above is for the primary residence only.
 Failure to submit a Change of Ownership Application may result in negative consequences.
 In this case, the agency may charge you not only back taxes but also interest and penalties.